Advertiser Disclosure

 Los Angeles International Airport map.
 Image Credit: Los Angeles International Airport

-LAX has a U-shaped layout — parking lots and ground transportation are inside the U, and 8 terminals are on the outside.
-Terminals 1 and 3 on are the north side, Terminals 4 through 8 are on the south, and Terminal B (Tom Bradley International) is on the west side.
+LAX has a U-shaped layout.
+Parking lots and ground transportation are inside the U, and 8 terminals are on the outside.
+Terminals 1 and 3 are on the north side, Terminals 4 through 8 are on the south, and Terminal B (Tom Bradley International) is on the west.

-All areas inside the U are landside access (pre-security), so passengers and non-passengers are permitted here.
-However, besides small coffee shops, there aren’t many restaurants or cafes landside in the terminals.
+All areas inside the U have landside access (presecurity), where passengers and those who aren’t passengers are permitted.
+However, there aren’t many restaurants or cafes on this side in the terminals other than small coffee shops.
 If you arrive early and can’t check in for your flight, head to International Terminal B for a bigger selection of landside restaurants.

-Each terminal has its own security checkpoint (except Terminals 7 and 8, which share 1), and any passenger with a valid boarding pass for that day can go through security at any terminal.
+Each terminal has a security checkpoint (except Terminals 7 and 8, which share 1), and any passenger with a valid boarding pass for that day can go through security at any terminal.

-Once you’re airside (past security), each terminal has its own shops, bars, and restaurants, and some have airline lounges.
+Once you’re airside (past security), each terminal has shops, bars, and restaurants.
+Some have airline lounges.

-Landside transportation is centered around the double-level looped road that runs inside the U-shaped layout.
-The upper level is for departures, and the lower level is for arrivals, which corresponds with the terminal’s check-in and baggage claim levels.
+Landside transportation is centered around the double-level looped road inside the U-shaped layout.
+The upper level is for departures, and the lower is for arrivals, corresponding with the terminal’s check-in and baggage claim levels.

 Terminal Shuttle Bus